James St Clair-Erskine, 2nd Earl of Rosslyn

+General James St Clair-Erskine, 2nd Earl of Rosslyn, GCB, PC (6 February 1762 – 18 January 1837) was a British Army officer and politician who served as Lord President of the Council from 1834 to 1835.

 Background and education

 Erskine was the son of Lieutenant-General Sir Henry Erskine, 5th Baronet, and Janet, daughter of Peter Wedderburn (a Lord of Session under the judicial title of Lord Chesterhall) and sister of Alexander Wedderburn, 1st Earl of Rosslyn.
 Lord Rosslyn's earldom had been created with special remainder to his nephew, Erskine.
 Erskine succeeded as sixth baronet in 1765, at the age of three, on the death of his father.
 He was educated at Edinburgh High School and Eton, and was commissioned in the 21st Light Dragoons in 1778.